 Non-Trial Ways to End a Case

 Most cases end with plea bargains.
 In a plea bargain, the state will ask that you plead to one or more charges.
 Sometimes, the charges are the ones you’re initially charged with.
-They may be lighter charges instead — for instance, a prosecutor might offer to let you plead to a theft fourth if you’ve been charged with a theft third.
+They may be different charges instead.

-A guilty plea has to be “knowing and voluntary” and there has to be a “factual basis” for it.
+A guilty plea to any charge has to be “knowing and voluntary” and there has to be a “factual basis” for it.

 Knowing and Voluntary

-Sometimes, the state dismisses the charges, either on your attorney’s motion or on its own volition, if certain things happen or if they come into possession of information that makes going to trial unappealing for them.
+Sometimes, the state dismisses the charges if certain things happen or if they come into possession of information that makes going to trial unappealing for them.